ApsaraDB/PolarDB-for-PostgreSQL/README.md

 > **Note**: For the following steps, please use the same user.
 DO NOT use *root* user to create instances.

-1. Download the source code of PolarDB from [here](https://github.com/alibaba/PolarDB-for-PostgreSQL/tree/main).
+1. Download the stable branch "POLARDB_11_STABLE" of PolarDB from [here](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL/tree/POLARDB_11_STABLE).
 2. Install dependent packages:

     ```bash